California Psalms

 almost not impacting it, like the lightest snow, an all but

-invisible, soft and insulating blizzard.
+invisible, soft and temperate blizzard.

 23 Atoms of the cloud body, microscopic angels,